-LONDON, June 18 (Reuters) - The dollar held its gains on Wednesday after a broad firming on the back of higher-than-expected U.S. consumer prices for May that has fanned speculation that the Federal Reserve may inch closer towards hiking interest rates.
+LONDON, June 18 (Reuters) - The dollar held gains against the yen on Wednesday after higher-than-expected U.S. consumer prices for May fanned speculation that the Federal Reserve may inch closer towards raising interest rates.

 The U.S. consumer price index rose 0.4 percent in May, double what economists had expected, raising the possibility that a separate inflation gauge watched by the Federal Reserve also pushed higher in May.

-The pick-up in inflation came as Fed policymakers prepared to conclude a two-day meeting.
+News of the pick-up in inflation was announced as Fed policymakers prepared to conclude a two-day meeting.
 The Fed is widely expected to chop another $10 billion from its monthly bond purchases, but is considered unlikely to make other concrete policy moves.

 “We are expecting the Fed to raise their inflation forecasts, but that is more or less expected,” said Yujiro Goto, currency analyst at Nomura, London.

 “Clearly the momentum is picking up in the U.S. and we are expecting the Fed to become more hawkish in the third quarter.
 Hence we are recommending buying the dollar against low-yielding currencies like the yen.”

 The focus will be on Fed Chair Janet Yellen’s news conference for any clues on longer-term plans for rates.
 She is expected to provide a more balanced view on the future path of interest rates, but any hawkish hints could send Treasury yields soaring and help the dollar.

 A recent Reuters poll found a majority of Wall Street’s top bond firms do not see the Fed raising rates before the second half of next year.

 The BoE is expected to tighten policy before that.
 BoE chief Mark Carney’s warning last week that markets were too sanguine about the chances of a 2014 hike had earlier this week sent the pound soaring past $1.70 for the first time since mid-2009.